lzyuan168/lzyuan168/README.md

 * Full scholarship
 * Thesis topic: End-to-end Deep Neural Network for Multimodal Biometric Authentication and Driver Stress Detection
 * GPA 3.84 / 4
+Mohamed bin Zayed University of Artificial Intelligence is the first graduate-level, research-based academic institution in the world, specializing in machine learning, computer vision and natural language processing

 <br>